-world at its surface; and as this surface retains Failure of associationism associate by contiguity terms which it to explain the deeper states has perceived in juxtaposition: it is of the self. the imprint of objects, the self will connexions of this kind, connexions of quite simple and so to speak impersonal sensations, that the associationist theory fits.
+juxtaposition: it is connexions of this kind, connexions of quite simple and explain the so to speak impersonal sensations, that the associationist theory fits.
 But, just in proportion as we dig below the surface and get down to the real self, do its states of consciousness cease to stand in juxtaposition and begin to permeate and melt into one another, and each to be tinged with the colouring of all the others.
 Thus each of us has his own way of loving and hating; and this love or this hatred reflects his whole personality.
 Language, however, denotes these states by the same words in every case: so that it has been able to fix only the objective and impersonal aspect of love, hate, and the thousand emotions which stir the soul.
 We estimate the talent of a novelist by the power with which he lifts out of the common domain, to which language had thus brought them down, feelings and ideas to which he strives to restore, by adding detail to detail, their original and living individuality.
-But just as we can go on inserting points between two positions of a moving body without ever filling up the space traversed, in the same way, by the mere fact that we associate states with states and that these states are set side by side instead of permeating one another, we fail to translate completely what our soul experiences; there is no common measure between mind and Ianguage.
+But just as we can go on inserting points between two positions of a moving body without ever filling up the space traversed, in the same way, by the mere fact that we associate states with states and that these states are set side by side instead of permeating one another, we fail to translate completely what our soul experiences: there

+(165) is no common measure between mind and language.